When he gave it all up, he gained.

-Buddhe Baba is said to have advised Gurudev in 1970 to discharge all of his siddhis at the Har Ki Pauri, a ghat on the banks of the Ganges.
-These were the siddhis he had acquired whiles studying under Dasua’s Sitaram ji.
+Buddhe Baba is said to have advised Gurudev in 1970 to discharge all his siddhis at the Har Ki Pauri.
+These were the siddhis he had acquired while studying under Dasua’s Sitaram ji.

 On the orders of Buddhe Baba, Gurudev discharges all of his siddhis at Har ki Pauri

 Another man approached Gurudev the next day at Dhanna’s behest.
-He asked for healing because he was experiencing severe abdominal cramps.
+He asked for relief from severe abdominal cramps.
 When Gurudev rubbed the man’s stomach, the cramping stopped.
-Then onwards, an increasing number of people began to visit the camp searching for solutions to their problems.
+From then on, an increasing number of people began to visit the camp, searching for solutions to their problems.

 The team moved to Ashok Nagar, 70 kilometres from Kurwai, a few days later.
 People arrived at the camp in bullock carts to meet Gurudev as word spread about his miraculous touch.
-Those who arrived with physical or mental ailments were either partially or completely cured before leaving the campsite.
+Those who came with physical or mental ailments were partially or wholly cured before leaving the campsite.

 Many years later, during a conversation with a few disciples, Gurudev mentioned that the Kurwai public healing began with Buddhe Baba’s command to perform nisvarth seva.
 Gurudev was initially hesitant to help and heal a few people he knew had done many wrongs in the past.
 Buddhe Baba, on the other hand, instructed him to serve without prejudice.
 And so he did.